palak25bai10342-byte/Digital-Literacy-Project/README.md

 ## 🔐 Task 5 – Cybercrime Awareness
-I explored a case study on UPI fraud and created a prevention checklist to understand how to stay safe in the digital world.
+I explored a case study on Cyberbullying and created a prevention checklist to understand how to stay safe in the digital world.